 A simplified summary of the payment process for Output Based Grants is below.
-Figure 17: Summary of Payment Process

-3.5.9.
+1.11.9.
 Output Based Grant Amounts

 Output Based Grants are paid as a fixed amount of Naira per system based on an USD-equivalent, based on the Level to which the system was allocated during pre-qualification.
 The grant amounts will be updated each year for inflation.